In the world of modern software development and deployment, containerization has

 1. Prerequisites

-Before you dive into Docker Swarm, ensure you have the following prerequisites in
+Before you dive into Docker Swarm, ensure you have the following prerequisites in place:

 – Docker installed on all nodes you want to include in your swarm.